 Your mission statement focuses on today; your vision statement focuses on tomorrow. @BrittSkrabanek Click To Tweet

-Brands that get it: 25 examples of mission and vision statements
+Brands that get it: 25 examples of vision and mission statements

-So, what does a great mission and vision statement look like?
+So, what does great vision and mission statements look like?
 These companies are doing it right—they get it.
 And, they have the customer loyalty to prove it.

 Mission: To accelerate the world’s transition to sustainable energy.